AbhishekKapoor/Assignment_Slidify/index.md

 ---

-## Correspondence Map
+## Back-ground

-> 1. Market Researcher have to deal with brand perception data frequently
+> 1.Hi friends, we take this competition as an opportunity to learn R and to build an architecture around R and big data

-> 2. Here consumers has rated different brands against different imagery aspects
+> 2.We are using Slidify and R Markdown for reporting

-> 3. One of the way of analysing this data is through correspondence maps
+> 3.This competition is hosted on Kaggle - (http://www.kaggle.com/c/avazu-ctr-prediction)

-> 4. Example of correspondence maps -http://kantarmedia-tgiie.com/wp-content/uploads/2012/03/Correspondence-Mapping-ROI.pdf
+> 4.Libraries we will be using are - ff,ffbase,ffbase2,ggplot2,tidyr,lubridate

 ---